ClickCease

 Learn More

-This is a guide to Filipino work culture.
+This is a guide to the Filipino work culture.
 Work better with your remote staff by understanding their unique communication styles, work practices, local expressions, and more in this article.

 Filipino VAs may understand a lot of Western references, but they're still deeply rooted in their own work culture.
 They’ve got unique values, practices, and beliefs that are a tad different from yours.